Rx7rz/My-project-/README.md

 ### About Me

-Driven by a passion for digital defense, I'm a Cyber Security Researcher based in Tunisia 🇹🇳 , specializing in Exploit Development, and Networking.
+Passionate about digital defense, I'm a cybersecurity researcher based in France 🇫🇷, specializing in exploit development and networks.
 Open to collaborations on cutting-edge research.
-Let's discuss Cyber Security strategies, System Administration, and building robust MERN Stack applications.
-Stay updated with my insights on InfoSec OpenMic! 🔐🚀
+Let's discuss cybersecurity strategies, system administration and building robust MERN stack applications.
+Stay up to date with my thoughts on InfoSec OpenMic! 🔐🚀

 ### Skills, Technologies, and Tools